sneham10/M1_calender_util/1_Requirements/README.md

 # Requirments

 ## High Level Requirments
-    User able to view '||' in the day containing notes User able to view a formatted month wise calander
+    HL1: User able to view '||' in the day containing notes
+    HL2: User able to view a formatted month wise calander

 ## Low Level Requirments
-   user should able to add notes
+   LL1: user should able to add notes
+   LL2: get date,day and month from user
+   LL3: check wheather leapyear or not

 ## SWOT
  ### STRENGTH